{{ summaryHeading }}

 Is ROI the same as profit margin?

-No. ROI compares net gain with Investment cost.
-Profit margin compares profit with revenue.
+No. Total ROI compares Net gain or loss with Investment cost.
+Profit margin compares profit with revenue, so the denominator is different.

-Why does annualized ROI change when total ROI does not?
+Why does annualized ROI change when total ROI stays the same?

 Where should fees or later costs go?

 Immediate costs belong in Investment cost.
-Later costs can be entered as a negative value in Other net returns so they reduce total return.
+Later costs can be entered as a negative value in Other net returns so they reduce Total return before ROI is calculated.

 Glossary:

-The cost basis used as the denominator for ROI.
+The cost amount used as the denominator for ROI.

 Net gain or loss